IORoot/HouseQuests_wiki/docs/Installation/MacOS.md

 :::

-You should now have the MacOS version of HouseQuests running on your machine.
+You should now have the macOS version of HouseQuests running on your machine.

 ## 🏗 Architecture

 HouseQuests is built using Electron, among other things.
-This makes is very reliable and versatile with multiple operating systems, including MacOS, windows and Linux.
+This makes it very reliable and versatile with multiple operating systems, including macOS, Windows and Linux.